tjm00023/ClimateTest/README.md

 Repositories
 During the research phase, I explored repositories related to weather tracking and visualization, as well as weather apps developed using Flutter.

-Weather Tracking Repository: Description here.

-Flutter Weather App Repository: Description here.

 Future Enhancements
 Moving forward, several enhancements are planned to improve the website's functionality, design, and code quality.

 Enhance cleanliness and organization of pages.
 Improve coding practices.
 Implement more creative elements and features.
-Feel free to contribute and provide feedback to help shape the future development of this project!